Select all of the subsets upon which \(f\) is increasing.

 The definition of increasing never mentions breaks in the graph.

-There is a gap in \((-2,0) \cup (1,5)\).
+In the example above, there is a gap in \((-2,0) \cup (1,5)\).
 However, for the domain numbers in this set, the associated function values follow the definition of increasing.

 The set \((1,8)\) is another story.